MLLM-Tool/MLLM-Tool/README.md

 ## License Notices
 This repository is under MIT License.
-Tool-LMM is a research project intended for non-commercial use only.
+MLLM-Tool is a research project intended for non-commercial use only.
-One must NOT use the code of Tool-LMM for any illegal, harmful, violent, racist, or sexual purposes.
+One must NOT use the code of MLLM-Tool for any illegal, harmful, violent, racist, or sexual purposes.
 One is strictly prohibited from engaging in any activity that will potentially violate these guidelines.
 Any potential commercial use of this code should be approved by the authors.